Chemotactic self-caging in active emulsions: Results

 The fore-aft flow at the interface is determined by the gradient in the local concentration of the empty micelles.
-We assume that, in the steady swimming state, the fore-aft asymmetry of the droplet is stably maintained and thus the swimming droplet can be modelled as a chemically-active polar particle \cite{saha2014_clusters,saha2019_pairing}.
-Thus, when a droplet encounters a trail, it experiences an effective torque governed by a coupling constant $\Omega$, and an effective force with coupling $\alpha$.
-We note that the general theory of chemically-active polar particles also allows for an effective force projected along the axis of the particle, with a third coupling constant, but we will neglect this possibility here as the data can be explained within the more minimal model with two coupling constants.
+We assume that, in the steady swimming state, the fore-aft asymmetry of the droplet is stably maintained.
+Thus, when a droplet encounters a trail, it experiences an effective torque, governed by a coupling constant $\Omega$, and an effective force, with coupling constant $\alpha$.

+Denoting the position of droplet $i$ by $\bm{r}_i$ and its orientation by $\bm{n}_i$, their Langevin dynamics are as follows \cite{saha2014_clusters}: